sm2302/a1-grp-matlab-power-of-2-2-n/README.md

       6 □ □ □ □ □ □
 ```

 ... which is possible for a square grid.
-However for the triangular and hexagonal grid, it isn't as straightforward
+However for the triangular and hexagonal grid, it is not as straightforward

 ###### Hexagonal Grid
 <sup>[Back to list of contents](#contents)</sup>